HosseinRezaei951/Programming_Course_Python/README.md

 # Programming Course - Python

 Welcome to the Programming Course repository for Python.
-This repository contains coursework, projects, and special exercises based on the book "Introduction to Programming Using Python" by Y. Daniel Liang.
+This repository contains coursework, projects, and special exercises based on the book "Introduction to Programming Using Python, by Y. Daniel Liang".

 ## Directory Structure